dylan-lawrence/SparkOverlapper/README.md

 # SparkOverlapper
-Find overlap of DNA sequences using Apache Spark
+Find overlaps of DNA sequences using Apache Spark